Coronavirus COVID-19 Updates: uc.edu/publichealth

-The University of Cincinnati Independent IR program accepts two residents per year.
-The program accepts both Early Specialization in Interventional Radiology (ESIR) and non-ESIR resident applicants.
-Diagnostic Radiology residents who successfully complete a certified ESIR curriculum will be eligible to matriculate into the Independent IR residency as an advanced resident and complete the program in one year.
-After successful completion the graduate will be qualified to obtain dual certification in IR/DR by the American Board of Radiology.
+The program accepts two residents annually, both Early Specialization in Interventional Radiology (ESIR) applicants and non-ESIR applicants, with Diagnostic Radiology residents who successfully complete a certified ESIR curriculum can join the program as an advanced residents who can finish the program in one year.
+Upon successful completion of the program, graduates are eligible for dual certification in IR/DR by the American Board of Radiology.

 The program is primarily at the University of Cincinnati Medical Center (UCMC), a top-tier facility that serves as a Level 1 trauma center, a high volume center for liver, kidney, pancreas, and heart transplants, and a vital part of the Cincinnati Hereditary Hemorrhagic Telangiectasia (HHT) Center.
 Notably, the IR section of UCMC handles over 8,000 patient encounters each year.

 At the University Cincinnati Interventional Radiology, we believe clinical experience is critical for anyone who wants to become a successful interventional radiologist.
 At the University of Cincinnati Medical Center IR program, residents are given ample opportunities to gain clinical experience by taking on consults, seeing patients in clinics, and participating in multidisciplinary conferences.
 Clinical exposure also enables residents to gain a deeper understanding of how to communicate effectively and collaborate with other healthcare professionals, which is crucial in providing patients with holistic care.
 UCMC IR clinic evaluates over 1000 patient encounters annually, and the residents participate early in their training.
 Overall, clinical experience at UCMC IR is a vital component to both professional development and providing high-quality patient care.